Infectious Disease · Respiratory Infections

 Epidemiology & Etiology

-Influenza A and B are the primary human pathogens, characterized by frequent antigenic drift.
-Transmission occurs via large respiratory droplets or contact with contaminated surfaces.
+Influenza A and B are the primary human pathogens, with Influenza A causing more severe outbreaks due to antigenic shift.
+Transmission occurs via respiratory droplets.
 High-risk groups include the elderly, pregnant women, and those with chronic cardiopulmonary disease.

 Pertinent Anatomy